 She has a strong track record as a series director - on Signed, Sealed, Delivered: Inside the Post Office (BBC2) about a year of crisis in one of Britain’s oldest, and biggest institutions; and the first Liberty of London series (C4) watched by over 2 million viewers.
 She has series produced, overseeing six films about police detectives for Married to the Job (ITV).

-Stephan also directs single documentaries some of which she secured commissions for based on exceptional access.
-She made the first film ever shot inside a Muslim faith school (Muslim School C4) and also followed the unprecedented story of an egg donor tracing her donor conceived children, filmed over 18 months (Donor Mum BBC One).
+Stephan also directs authored single documentaries some of which she's secured commissions for based on exceptional access.
+She made the first film ever shot inside a Muslim faith school (Muslim School C4) and followed the unprecedented story of an egg donor tracing her donor conceived children, filmed over 18 months (Donor Mum BBC One).